The Ultimate Guide to Money Management

 50/30/20 budgeting sets specific portions of your income to be applied to a few different purposes.
 You’ll assign 50 percent of your income to covering your needs, 30 percent to paying for your wants, and 20 percent to paying off debt or to saving.

 Digital tracking is a way of budgeting that involves constant surveillance of what you’re spending in each category, so you can adjust as you go.
-There are a wide variety of apps like Mint can make this task (relatively) easy.
+There are a wide variety of apps like Money Dashboard can make this task (relatively) easy.

 Pay bills on time